zxku/Allium58CAD/readme.md

 - ![Bottom Right](https://github.com/zxku/Allium58CAD/blob/main/Allium58CAD-bottom-Alt-Left.STL)
 - ![Bottom Left](https://github.com/zxku/Allium58CAD/blob/main/Allium58CAD-bottom-Alt-Right.STL)
 - ![Top Plate](https://github.com/zxku/Allium58CAD/blob/main/allium58CAD_TopPlate.STL)

 Use the mirror command to get the other top plate.
+I found that I had to tweak the size of the top plate a bit to make it fit the switches right.
+I think it has to do with the 3D printer.
+I had to scale up by 0.05%, and even then it didn't want so sit down around the switches very well untill I had it screwed down.
+The good news, is that this means it's holding the switches very solidly.

-Also note that I used flat head M2 screws on the bottom, however, i put the countersinks in manually after printing because they didnt want to print very consistantly.
+Also note that I used flat head M2 screws on the bottom, however, i put the countersinks in manually after printing because they didnt want to print very well.

 #### Solidworks Files: